Callejeros: Cromañón

 The night of December 30, 2004, the band played a concert at the club República Cromagnon, in Buenos Aires.
 During the show, someone in the audience lit a small firework that threw light balls up, which impacted a plastic fibre net that held the acoustical panels (made of foam rubber, to lower costs) and combustion began.
 The club was overcrowded (there were more than four thousand attendees, and it had a capacity of two thousand people) and the emergency exits had been (illegally) locked from the outside.
 The fire spread and eventually killed 194 people, mostly due to burnings in the respiratory tract and inhalation of carbon monoxide.
 Among the dead spectators were relatives of various band members, such as the lead guitarist’s father, cousin, uncle, aunt, and godson, the drummer’s mother, the percussionist’s brother, the band manager's wife and finally, the lead singer's girlfriend.

 The band was investigated by the authorities regarding their responsibility in the tragedy, because it was well known that the audience frequently made use of pyrotechnic devices during their shows; though in this case Callejeros had asked them not to, to no avail.

-In April 2011, the six band members were convicted of murder.
+In April 2011, an appeal court found the six band members criminally responsible for the fire.